Kashigu/BlackRose/README.md

 }
 ```

+## How to Install
+Clone the repository
+Make sure you have ts-node installed globally on your system or it will never work if you dont have it run:
+npm install -g ts-node
+Inside of the folder run npm link

 ## Important Notice
 This project is intended for educational purposes only.
 It is a demonstration of my comprehension with how Compilers and Programming Languages work.